tytydraco/yessleep/out/Im_an_ER_nurse_and_after_last_night_I_have_proof_that_evil_exists_Part_2.md

 Then another faint whisper drifted through the aisles.

 I continued on.
 The scent of stale mildew and old clothes hung in the air.
 I stopped at a pair of shoes.
-A white tag, hanging from them, caught my eye.
-Scrawled in black sharpie were the words: “William: 10/21/21”.
+A white tag, hanging from them caught my eye.
+Scrawled in black sharpie on the tag: “William: 10/21/21”.

 Right then something moved on the clothing rack across from me.
 I caught a glimpse of what looked like a shadow between the clothes.